Mgineer117/SNAC/README.md

 - [**CoveringOption**](https://openreview.net/pdf?id=SkeIyaVtwB) selects the top 1 eigenvector and iteratively updates the diffusive matrix to find a better-explaining matrix, particularly effective in environments with hardly exploratory state-transitions.
 ---

+## Experimental Design
+**Fourroom Environment**
+- Time steps: 100
+- Successor Feature (SF) matrix is built using (100 trajectories x feature_dim)
+- Singular Value Decomposition (SVD) is applied for eigenpurpose discovery
+- Intrinsic reward is calculated as the dot product of the eigenvector and the feature difference: `eigenvector^T * (next_feature - current_feature)`

 ## Usage

 To create a conda environment, run the following commands: